 - Ability to negotiate partnerships among diverse institutions and individuals to identify and address mutual goals.

 - Strong leadership and problem-solving skills.

 Individuals from diverse backgrounds and multi-lingual individuals are strongly encouraged to apply.

-Hours & Compensation: Part time, three-quarters time permanent position.
-Full benefits.
+Hours & Compensation: This is a full time, exempt position with competitive benefits.
 Compensation based on qualifications and experience.